syncthing/syncthing/protocol/PROTOCOL.md

 message type may be sent at any time and the sender need not await a response to one message before sending another.
 Responses must however be sent in the same order as the requests are received.

-Compression is started directly after a successfull TLS handshake, before the first message is sent.
-The compression is flushed at each message boundary.

 Messages
 --------